strohs/springboot-blogen-vuejs/README.md

 ### Project Structure
-This is a multi-module maven project with the vue.js code located in the *vue-frontend* module and the spring boot code located in the *backend* module.
+This is a multimodule maven project with the vue.js code located in the *vue-frontend* module and the spring boot code located in the *backend* module.